 Based on actual events.
 Brandon Teena is the popular new guy in a tiny Nebraska town.
 He hangs out with the guys, drinking, cussing, and bumper surfing, and he charms the young women, who've never met a more sensitive and considerate young man.
 Life is good for Brandon, now that he's one of the guys and dating hometown beauty Lana; however, he's forgotten to mention one important detail.
 It's not that he's wanted in another town for GTA and other assorted crimes, but that Brandon Teena was actually born a woman named Teena Brandon.
 When his best friends make this discovery, Brandon's life is ripped apart.
 Written by

-Performed by Opal
+Performed by X

 102 of 135 people found this review helpful.

 Was this review helpful to you?